 The following sections provide an overview of the steps to recover using either database backups or active geo-replication.
 For detailed steps including planning requirements, post recovery steps, and information about how to simulate an outage to perform a disaster recovery drill, see Recover a SQL Database from an outage.

 Prepare for an outage

 Regardless of the business continuity feature you use, you must:

 - Identify and prepare the target server, including server-level firewall rules, logins, and master database level permissions.

 - Determine how to redirect clients and client applications to the new server

 - Document other dependencies, such as auditing settings and alerts

 If you do not prepare properly, bringing your applications online after a failover or a database recovery takes additional time and likely also require troubleshooting at a time of stress - a bad combination.

 Fail over to a geo-replicated secondary database

-If you are using active geo-replication and auto-failover groups (in-preview) as your recovery mechanism, you can configure an automatic failover policy or use manual failover.
+If you are using active geo-replication and auto-failover groups as your recovery mechanism, you can configure an automatic failover policy or use manual failover.
 Once initiated, the failover causes the secondary to become the new primary and ready to record new transactions and respond to queries - with minimal data loss for the data not yet replicated.
 For information on designing the failover process, see Design an application for cloud disaster recovery.

 Perform a geo-restore

-If you are using automated backups with geo-redundant storage replication as your recovery mechanism, initiate a database recovery using geo-restore.
-Recovery usually takes place within 12 hours - with data loss of up to one hour determined by when the last hourly differential backup with taken and replicated.
+If you are using the automated backups with geo-redundant storage (enabled by default), you can recover the database using geo-restore.
+Recovery usually takes place within 12 hours - with data loss of up to one hour determined by when the last log backup was taken and replicated.
 Until the recovery completes, the database is unable to record any transactions or respond to any queries.
 Note, geo-restore only restores the database to the last available point in time.

 If the data center comes back online before you switch your application over to the recovered database, you can cancel the recovery.